Ballou Tabla: Early life

-Tabla was born in Abidjan, Ivory Coast, on 31 March 1999, and he moved as a child to Canada.
+Tabla was born in Abidjan, Ivory Coast, on 31 March 1999, and he moved as a child to Canada at the age of eight.
 He was raised in Quebec.
-He played youth soccer with AS Pointe-aux-Trembles, a local amateur team.
+He played youth soccer with Pointe-aux-Trembles, a local amateur team.
 Tabla first joined the Montreal Impact Academy in 2012.
-On 9 December 2013, he left the club to join local amateur team CS Panellinios.
-In April 2015, he returned to the Impact as part of the team's U18 side which finished the 2014/15 U.S. Soccer Development Academy in first place in the overall standings.
+On 9 December 2013, he left the club to join local amateur team Panellinios.
+In April 2015, he returned to the Impact as part of the team's U18 side, which finished the 2014/15 U.S. Soccer Development Academy in first place in the overall standings.

 Club career

 FC Montreal

 On 10 November 2015, it was announced that Tabla had signed for FC Montreal, the second team of the Impact which competed in the United Soccer League, the second tier of the Canadian soccer league system.
 He made his professional debut on 9 April 2016 and scored his first professional goal as Montreal fell 1–2 to Toronto FC II.
-In doing so he became the youngest player to debut in Major League Soccer in the club's history.
-While with FC Montreal, Tabla regularly trained with the first team which included fellow Ivorian Didier Drogba.
-In February 2016, Tabla and three of his teammates had a training stint with Bologna F.C.
-1909 of Serie A.
+While with FC Montreal, Tabla regularly trained with the first team, which included fellow Ivorian Didier Drogba.
+In February 2016, Tabla and three of his teammates had a training stint with Bologna of Serie A.

-In April 2016, it was revealed that Tabla was being eyed by numerous big teams in Europe including Premier League clubs Arsenal, Manchester City, and Chelsea, along with F.C Barcelona.
-He was first spotted by scouts during a U20 match in March 2016 in which Canada beat England by a score of 2–1.
+In April 2016, it was revealed that Tabla was being eyed by numerous big teams in Europe including Premier League clubs Arsenal, Manchester City and Chelsea, along with Barcelona.
+He was first spotted by scouts during a U20 match in March 2016, in which Canada beat England by a score of 2–1.
 It was also revealed that several European clubs had inquired about taking the player in on a trial.

 Montreal Impact

-On 20 October 2016, the Montreal Impact announced they had signed Tabla to a two-year contract as a Homegrown Player, which would begin in the 2017 season.
+On 20 October 2016, the Montreal Impact announced they had signed Tabla to a two-year contract as a homegrown player, which would begin in the 2017 season.
+During the 2017 season, he received comparisons to Canada international Alphonso Davies.

-On 8 August 2017, the Montreal Gazette reported that Tabla "missed practice Tuesday as the MLS team confirmed it has received a transfer offer for the 18-year-old from a second-division European club."
-The next day Tabla issued an apology through Twitter.
+On 8 August 2017, the Montreal Gazette reported that Tabla "missed practice Tuesday as the MLS team confirmed it has received a transfer offer for the 18-year-old from a second-division European club".
+The next day, Tabla issued an apology through Twitter.

 Barcelona B

-On 25 January 2018, Tabla signed with FC Barcelona B on an initial three-year deal, with an optional two-year extension.
+On 25 January 2018, Tabla signed with Barcelona B on an initial three-year deal, with an optional two-year extension.
 His buyout clause was set at €25 million for the first three years, which would rise to €75 million if his contract option is picked up.

 Loan to Albacete

-On 31 January 2019, Tabla joined Segunda División side Albacete Balompié on loan until the end of the 2018–19 season.
+On 31 January 2019, Tabla joined Segunda División side Albacete on loan until the end of the 2018–19 season.